armandgrillet/Adios/README.md

 tl;dr Adios is offering you the next Web.
 You don't want to be tracked, you don't want to see silly ads.
 You deserve a fast and readable Web that is not killing your data quota.
 You deserve Adios.

+## How to install it
+Download the branch `without-cloudkit` and the Adios' dependencies using [cocoapods](https://cocoapods.org).
+Adios needs Xcode 7 or newer.

 ## What should I do with it?

 Adios is an open-source base for an ad-blocker.
 The code has been developed in one month so some parts are quite messy.
 I encourage you to fork this project and start your own content-blocker using the good parts of Adios (the parser for example).